mayataka/robotoc/README.md

 ## Examples
 Examples are found in `examples` directory.
-The following animations are the solution trajectory of the `idocp::UnOCPSolver` for a robot manipulator iiwa14 under inequality constraints (joint angle limits, joint velocity limits, and joint torques limits).
+The following animations are the solution trajectory of the `idocp::UnOCPSolver` for a robot manipulator iiwa14.

 - Configuration-space optimal control (`iiwa14/config_space_ocp.cpp`)